SAP-samples/btp-events-to-business-actions-framework/README.md

 ## Scenario

-The business scenario you will be implementing here is to integrate real time events generated from Microsoft Azure IoT Platform/AWS IoT into SAP business processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
-The framework can be extended to any platform and to any kind of event.
+The business scenario you will be implementing here is to integrate real-time events generated from Microsoft Azure IoT Platform/AWS IoT into SAP business processes to enrich the outcome of enterprise operations and facilitate rapid decision-making.
+The framework can be extended to any platform and any kind of event.

 You can choose to configure and integrate events with any SAP LoB solution.

 ## Business Process Flow

-In this event-driven scenario, based on the real-time status of the IoT Devices , actionable events are sent to SAP BTP to decide on the critical business actions to be taken in the SAP Enteprise Business systems based on business rules defined in the system.
+In this event-driven scenario, based on the real-time status of the IoT Devices, actionable events are sent to SAP BTP to decide on the critical business actions to be taken in the SAP Enterprise Business systems based on business rules defined in the system.

 ![plot](./images/businessprocess.png)